-Presently, we are applying for funding to make specimen data and images available online.
-However, many of our Cretaceous fossils can be seen on the award winning web site, Oceans of Kansas, maintained by Michael J. Everhart, Adjunct Curator.
+Recently, we have received funding from the National Science Foundation (NSF) to make specimen data and images available online.
+However, many of our Cretaceous fossils can already be seen on the award winning web site, Oceans of Kansas, maintained by Michael J. Everhart.

 Michael J. Everhart